alexanderpetricca/Calliope/README.md

 ## Description

-Journal is a personal journalling platform built using Django, Bootstrap and Docker.
+Calliope is a personal journalling platform built using Django & HTMX.

 ## Table of Contents